SPV-413/Fault-Diagnosis-Bucket-Elevator/README.md

 # Fault Diagnosis of Bucket Elevator - Drive Pulley using Machine Learning
 This project focuses on fault diagnosis of a bucket elevator drive pulley using machine learning techniques.
-The study involves fabricating controlled wear conditions, acquiring vibrational data, extracting statistical features, and applying algorithms to detect faults.
+The study involves fabricating controlled wear conditions, acquiring vibrational data, extracting statistical features, and applying ML models to detect faults.

 ## Objectives
 - Develop an automated fault detection system for bucket elevator drive pulleys.